-No area of the U.S. economy has changed more dramatically over the last decade than the energy sector.
 Since 2006 the amount of oil produced in the U.S. has increased more than 90%.
 That 4.2 million barrel per day increase is larger than the annual production of every other country, save Saudi Arabia and Russia.
-In 2006 the U.S. imported about two-thirds of all the crude it consumed, and today that has been winnowed down to just over 40% and declining.
+Over this period, U.S. reliance on imported oil has decreased 40%.